mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *never reward negative behavior in a child or an adult. whatever you reward, you get more of.*
+> *the privilege of a lifetime is being who you are.*

 </div>
 <!-- quote-end -->